ppebb/cosmo-gtk-template/README.md

 ## Dependencies
 All of the dependencies of GTK and GLib are required.
 See the Makefile if you are unsure.

 Depending on how you generated the stub, you will need Xlib and wayland-protocol headers.
-The Makefile will copy these headers into the headers directory

 ## References
 This repository is based off of vkoskiv's [cosmo-sdl-template](https://github.com/vkoskiv/cosmo-sdl-template).
 The code used to stub GTK and GLib is largely the same.